 What is Jenkins X?

 Jenkins X is designed to make it simple for developers to work to DevOps principles and best practices.
 The approaches taken are based on the comprehensive research done for the book ACCELERATE: Building and Scaling High Performing Technology Organisations.
-You can read why we use Accelerate for the principals behind Jenkins X.
+You can read why we use Accelerate for the principles behind Jenkins X.

 “DevOps is a set of practices intended to reduce the time between committing a change to a system and the change being placed into normal production, while ensuring high quality."